AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 280c–2.
 General provisions.

-#### subpart ii—grants for demonstration projects with respect to alzheimer's disease ####
+#### subpart ii—programs with respect to alzheimer's disease and related dementias ####

 280c–3.
-Establishment of program.
+Cooperative agreements to States and public health departments for Alzheimer's disease and related dementias.

 280c–4.
-Requirement of matching funds.
+Promotion of public health knowledge and awareness of Alzheimer's disease and related dementias.

 280c–5.
 General provisions.